IntersectMBO/plutus/plutus-metatheory/src/Check.lagda.md

          ------
        → Φ ⊢⋆ *

-Hence, when inferring a kind we sometimes nned to decide if we want a ♯ kind or a * kind.
+Hence, when inferring a kind we sometimes need to decide if we want a ♯ kind or a * kind.
 For example,

   con (atomic aInteger) : ScopedTy 0